4 real-life examples of SaaS data loss…

 You’ve probably heard of the Alzheimer’s Association and the awesome work they do in trying to eradicate this terrible disease.
 The charity has over 2,800 employees and volunteers working to enhance care and support, as well as advancing research.

 As with any large organization, an element of staff turnover is inevitable.
 And the Alzheimer’s Association faced a problem when one departing employee deleted all his email on his way out the door.
 Whether this was an attempt to be helpful, or to erase personal emails he didn’t want others in the organization to access, it had dire consequences.
 Amongst the deleted emails were messages that were critical to a major fundraising initiative.
 Needless to say, losing this kind of data within a nonprofit organization can have catastrophic consequences, especially since charity organizations have to do so much with so few resources.
 Every pledge, every contact, every potential volunteer is critical. .

-Again, fortunately, the data was able to be recovered using Spanning Backup for Google Apps.
+Again, fortunately, the data was able to be recovered using Spanning Backup for Google Workspace.
 Specifically, the ‘cross user restore’ function saved the day.
-This allowed allowed the organization’s Google Apps admin to not only restore the email chain, but to place it in the inbox of the departing employee’s successor.
+This allowed allowed the organization’s Google Workspace admin to not only restore the email chain, but to place it in the inbox of the departing employee’s successor.